AshladBP/Pyltover/README.md

 ## Contribution

 Feel free to contribute to the development of Pyltover.
-We welcome issues, pull requests, and suggestions for improvements.
+We welcome issues and suggestions for improvements.

 ## License